openhab/openhab-alexa/README.md

         * defaults to supportsDeactivation=true if omitted
   * `ChannelController.channel`
       * Items that represent a channel
+      * Supported item type:
+        * Number
         * String
       * Default category: TV
   * `InputController.input`
       * Items that represent a source input (ex, "HDMI 1", or "MUSIC" on a stereo)
+      * Supported item type:
         * String
       * Default category: TV
   * `Speaker.volume`
       * Items that represent a volume level, default increment may be specified in metadata parameters
+      * Supported item type:
+        * Dimmer
         * Number
       * Default category: SPEAKER
       * supports additional properties:
         * increment=N
         * defaults to increment=10 (standard value provided by Alexa) if omitted.
   * `Speaker.muted`
       * Items that represent a muted state (ON muted, OFF unmuted)
+      * Supported item type:
-      * ON, OFF
+        * Switch
       * Default category: SPEAKER
   * `StepSpeaker.volume`
       * Items that represent a volume level controlled in steps only (for example IR controlled, ex: +1, -1)
+      * Supported item type:
+        * Dimmer
-      * String
+        * Number
       * Default category: SPEAKER
   * `StepSpeaker.muted`
       * Items that represent a muted state (ON muted, OFF unmuted)
+      * Supported item type:
-      * ON, OFF
+        * Switch
       * Default category: SPEAKER
   * `PlaybackController.playback`
       * Items that represent the playback of a AV device (mostly compatible with Player Items)
-      * "PLAY", "PAUSE", "NEXT", "PREVIOUS", "REWIND", "FASTFORWARD", "STOP"
+      * Supported item type:
+        * Player
       * Default category: OTHER
+* Deferred Properties Response
+    * Certain devices such as locks may need extra time to complete requested command and report its status.
+    * You can configure an item with that feature by adding the `deferredResponse=<timeInSeconds>` metadata parameter.
+    ```
+    Contact doorLockStatus "Front Door Status"
+    Switch doorLock "Front Door" {alexa="LockController.lockState" [deferredResponse=20,itemSensor="doorLockStatus"]}
+    ```
+    * Delays Alexa response by specified time in seconds.
+Max time of 30 seconds for LockController and 8 seconds for all other capabilities.
+    * Recommended for use in combination with an item sensor.
+* Item Sensor
+    * When available, use a specific item (called "sensor") for property state reporting over the actionable item state.
+    * Design to bridge channel status items to provide improved reporting state accuracy.
+    * Configured by adding the `itemSensor=<itemName>` metadata parameter.
+    * Sensor items need to be the same type than their parent item, except for LockController capable items.
 * Item Categories
     * Alexa has certain categories that effect how voice control and their mobile/web UI's display or control endpoints.
 An example of this is when you create "Smart Device Groups" in the Alex app and associate a specific Echo or Dot to that Group (typically a room).
 When a user asks to turn the lights ON, Alexa looks for devices in that group that have the category "LIGHT" to send the command to.
-    * You can override this default value on items by adding it as a parameter to the metadata, ex: `Switch LightSwitch "Light Switch" {alexa="PowerController.powerState" [category="OTHER"]}`
+    * You can override this default value on items by adding it as a parameter to the metadata.
+    ```
+    Switch LightSwitch "Light Switch" {alexa="PowerController.powerState" [category="OTHER"]}
+    ```
     * List of Alexa categories currently supported from Alexa Skill API docs:

 Category	| Description	| Notes